dmptrluke/python-furaffinity/README.md

     # get the FA submission
     submission = session.get_submission(result)

-    # figure our where to save it
+    # figure out where to save it
     location = f"./output/" + submission.uploader + "/" + submission.file.filename

     # save it